 When you’re preparing to apply for a mortgage, it’s normal to want to make sure you have the best chance possible of being accepted.

-And, with the strict affordability checks that take place, it’s safe to say a credit card probably will have some effect on the outcome of your mortgage application.
+And, with the strict affordability checks that take place, it’s safe to say a credit card probably will have some effect on the outcome of your application.

 However, that doesn’t mean it will stop you getting a mortgage.
-The lender’s decision depends on a number of factors, including how much room you have in your budget, how much you owe on the card, how long you’ve had it for and how well you’ve managed it.
+The lender’s decision depends on a number of factors, including how much room you have in your budget, how much you owe on the card, how long you’ve had it for, and how well you’ve managed it.

-How much do you owe on it?
+How much do you owe on your credit card?

 Because a mortgage is such a big financial commitment, the lender must make sure you’re in the position to afford to repay it every month – even if your situation changes.